MICROSOFT FABRIC IMPLEMENTATION

 Import mode can't handle tens of millions of rows without performance issues.
 Direct Lake in Fabric solves this - reports that load in seconds regardless of data volume.

-Multiple tools, no single truth
+Multiple tools, no single data source

 Data engineering team uses one tool, analysts use another, BI team a third.
 Everyone has their own copy of the data.
 One Lake ends this - one storage layer, many experiences.